Resources / Line of Action vs Contour Drawing

 Line of action is usually explored during very short poses.
 You might start your drawing with a single sweeping curve before adding anything else.
 It is fast, loose, and expressive.

 If your drawings feel rigid or robotic, chances are you are skipping this step.
-If you want to go deeper, visit our Line of Action Drawing guide.
+If you want to go deeper, visit our Line of Action in Figure Drawing (Examples + Step-by-Step Guide) guide.
 This approach also connects directly to Gesture Drawing Practice, where short timed poses help you train rhythm and flow.

 Contour Drawing: Defining Form and Structure